 Why use a stove-top pressure cooker?

 Modern stove-top pressure cookers are a fantastic tool in the kitchen as they:

 Enhance flavour from cooking under pressure

 Are extremely safe (up to 7 safety features)

 Getting home after running around all afternoon with the kids or caught in traffic after work, you can have a nutritious meal on the table in minutes by cooking under pressure.
-And if you use a pressure cooker from The Chefs Toolbox, the non-stick interior means you get an even better cooking result (no black bits) and cleaning up is a breeze.

 Of course, your pressure cooker can’t prepare your food for you, so it tag-teams really well with your Thermomix or thermo-cooker.
 The preparation, and perhaps also the sweating of onions, garlic etc can all happen quickly while you’re bathing the kids.
 Then you can pop the food into your 7 litre pressure cooker for a fast, nutritious, delicious dinner.
 How fast?
 Risotto or Spanish rice in 8 minutes.
 Butter chicken in 10 minutes.
 Lamb shanks in 40 minutes (not 2 hours).
 Mashed potatoes in 6 minutes.
 Cheesecake (yep – that’s right) in 20 minutes.

 The pressure comes from steam so you need to have at least 1 cup of liquid in the pot.

 Lock the lid!
 This is the first safety feature of the best Pressure Cookers – it will not come to pressure of the lid is not locked.

 Bring it to pressure on medium-high heat.
 As soon as it is at pressure (usually shown with a pressure indicator), reduce the heat to low.
 Once it is at pressure, the energy required is minimal.
 If you are using an electric stove-top, move the cooker to a small element.